bliseu/phylab/README.md

 # phylab
-Slides of physics experiments of NJUPT
+Slides of physics experiments
+BY LI Bin @ NJUPT